Jonathan Creek: Stage adaptation

 In September 2022, it was reported that Renwick had written stage adaptations of the show and that Davies and Quentin had shown interest in reprising their roles.
 However, the project has been on hold since the COVID-19 pandemic.

+Novel

+In June 2026, a Jonathan Creek play script entitled The Fantom of the Acropolis, which Renwick wrote a few years previously but was never produced, was published by Idiot Box Books.